BiznetGIO/biznetgio.github.io/docs/guide/bgn-dev-manage-project.md

 ## Running and Test On Local Development
-Run your project with `.bgn-dev project deploy svc-awesome`.
+Run your project with `./bgn-dev project deploy svc-awesome`.
 This step will proceed your container up on local with orcinus.